Flu hospital admissions increase by 12% in Scotland

 The figures come as Health Secretary Neil Gray warned the NHS continues to face “significant” pressures due in part to the increase in flu cases.

-“The NHS continues to face significant winter pressures, including cases of Influenza A, which remain very high,” he said.
+“The NHS continues to face significant winter pressures, including cases of Influenza A, which – as today’s figures show – remain very high,” he said.

+“Everyone can reduce the chance of catching flu or spreading it to others with good hand hygiene and other precautions, staying home if you have respiratory symptoms and most crucially, getting the vaccination if eligible.

+“The groups eligible for the flu vaccine this winter are more likely to experience serious illness or complications from flu due to older age or underlying health conditions.

 “I am enormously grateful to all those working in health and social care settings for their extraordinary efforts over the busy festive period.